CasKei/StudyVault/Term4/ISP/Notes/Polymorphism.md

 ```

 ## The protected Modifier
-Con be applied on data and methods in a class.
+Can be applied on data and methods in a class.
-A protected data or method in a `public` class can be accessed b any class inthe same package or its subclasses, even if the subclasses are in a different package
+A protected data or method in a `public` class can be accessed b any class in the  same package or its subclasses, even if the subclasses are in a different package
 `private`, `default`, `protected`, `public`

 ## Visibility Modifiers